 1. Smalls Fresh Cat Food– Best Overall

 The main ingredients in Small’s Cow recipe are ground beef, beef liver, green beans, and beef heart.
-Since three of the four first ingredients are meat-based, your cat will get plenty of necessary protein from this meal.
+Since three of the first four ingredients are meat-based, your cat will get plenty of necessary protein from this meal.

 The quality ingredients have noticeable effects.
-Cat owners report that their feline friends were healthier and happier after eating Smalls fresh meals, as they noticed an improvement in their cat’s energy levels, hydration, and quality of fur.
+Cat owners report that their feline friends were healthier and happier after eating Smalls fresh meals, and they noticed an improvement in their cat’s energy levels, hydration, and quality of fur.

 2. Iams ProActive Health Kitten Dry Cat Food – Best Value